MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-upgrading-extensions.md

             if Customer."ABC - Customer Shoesize" <> 0 then
                 Error('ShoeSize must be blank, the value is already assigned');

-            //This code avoids blank modifies because they're they down the upgrade if Customer."ABC - Customer Shoesize" <> Customer.Shoesize then begin Customer."ABC - Customer Shoesize" := Customer.Shoesize;
+            // Avoid blank modifies - it is a performance hit and slows down the upgrade if Customer."ABC - Customer Shoesize" <> Customer.Shoesize then begin Customer."ABC - Customer Shoesize" := Customer.Shoesize;
                 Customer.Modify();